rvesse/stardog-docs/src/docs/owl2.html.md

 :Lucy rdf:type :Employee
 ```

-Finally, let us assume that we want to retrieve the set of all
+Finally, let's say that we want to retrieve the set of all
 employees.
 We do this by posing the following query:

 ```sparql
 SELECT ?employee WHERE { ?employee rdf:type :Employee }
 ```

-Given the knowledge captured in the schema, we expect all individuals
-occurring in the data to be part of the answer.
-In order to answer this
-query, Stardog first **rewrites** it using the schema.
-In this case, the
-original query is rewritten into four queries:
+To answer this query, Stardog first **rewrites** it using the information in the schema.
+So the original query is rewritten into four queries:

 ```sparql
 SELECT ?employee WHERE { ?employee rdf:type :Employee }